fidesmo/apdu-over-ble/spec/apdu-service-spec.md

 ## Packet and payload structure
 APDU Commands and APDU Responses data may not fit into a single BLE packet, so they will have to be fragmented by the issuer and then reconstructed by the receiver.
-The APDU-Service will use the following packet structure:
+The APDU-Service will use the following packet structure (encoded using [MessagePack](http://msgpack.org/):

 ![BLE packet structure](fig/ble-packet-structure.png)